NoamTiram/HarnessVision/README.md

     b.
 Use Object detection
   2. Dense: track all the points – using Gunner Franeback’s algorithm.
 We are using that method.

-In the algorithm, I'm converting optical flow vector into a polar form, then use the magnitude (which being normalized into 0-255, just for faster calculations) in order to calculate how many movements occured in the video.
+In the algorithm, I'm converting optical flow vector into a polar form, then use the diff of the total magnitude between two consecutive frames (which being normalized into 0-255, just for faster calculations) in order to determine the intense of the movement.
 I'm normalizing by precentage of "high movements" (alpha param) - and that's the score. that way, long/short videos won't be biased.

 for visualizations, plotMov() is printing the movements during the video (y axis) along the frames (x axis)